pierswalker71/Simulation_Optimisation/README.md

   <figcaption><em>Regression model performance chart.</em></figcaption>
 </figure>

 Shows how well the selected regression model predicts simulator outputs on unseen test data.
+The line shows where the points would lie if the model could perfectly predict the performance of a given solution.

 ### Best Compliant Results Table